 A car accident can leave you with whiplash, back pain, and soft tissue injuries that don't show up for days.
-Here's exactly how physical therapy helps and why you shouldn't wait.
+Here's what physical therapy involves and why starting early matters.

 Car accidents are one of the leading causes of musculoskeletal injuries in Los Angeles.
 Even a minor rear-end collision at low speed can produce significant damage to your neck, back, and soft tissues.
-This damage often doesn't become painful until 24-72 hours after the crash.
+This damage often doesn't become painful until 24 to 72 hours after the crash.

-At Dynamic PT & Acupuncture, we treat hundreds of post-accident patients every year across our Glendale, Van Nuys, and Woodland Hills clinics.
-This guide explains what to expect from physical therapy after a car accident, when to start, and how treatment works, including how lien-based care means you pay nothing out of pocket while your case is pending.
+At Dynamic PT & Acupuncture, we work with post-accident patients across our Glendale, Van Nuys, and Woodland Hills clinics.
+This guide explains what physical therapy after a car accident typically involves, when to start, and how lien-based care works so you can begin treatment without paying out of pocket.

 The Most Common Car Accident Injuries We Treat

-- Whiplash and cervical strain: the #1 auto accident injury, causing neck pain, stiffness, and headaches
+- Whiplash and cervical strain: the most common auto accident injury, causing neck pain, stiffness, and headaches

 - Lumbar and thoracic back strain: sudden force compresses spinal discs and strains muscles along the spine